 Unfortunately, drug policy is built on prejudice and fear, not compassion and reason.
-This means that in most countries worldwide, you can go to prison for using a harmless plant for self-healing.
+This means that in most countries worldwide, you can go to prison for using a harmless naturally-occurring substance for self-healing.

 Thankfully, there are islands of hope in the rough waters of international drug policy.
 We’ve organised the legal status of psilocybin into sections, allowing you to see which countries (or states) will allow you to purchase, grow or consume psilocybin mushrooms.